ivohanke/think3r/README.md

 # think3r
-An custom lifecoach based on Google's Gemma model and a custom fine-tuning
+An custom lifecoach based on with the new PHI-3 model and a custom fine-tuning on the dair-ai dataset on emotions